 “Buy online and ship APO/FPO.
 You don’t have to pay for shipping twice, and you don’t have to add making a care package to your to-do list.” -Candy

 Here’s a huge list of businesses that ship APO/FPO/DPO.
-If you still want to send a care package, make sure that you check out Troopster, a business founded by a Navy sailor that sends hand-crafted care packages to military members at home and abroad.
-Use JOMG18 to get a whopping 20% off any and all orders with Troopster.
-(Sweet!)
-Purchase here!
+If you still want to send a care package but you don’t want to make it, make sure check out Troopster, a business founded by a Navy sailor that sends hand-crafted care packages to military members at home and abroad.

 6. Splurge where it matters.

 “Our chain (a Kroger one) allows for online shopping and easy pickup.
 I don’t even get out of my vehicle and can still use coupons and card redemption.
 I spend a lot in gas to get to base, and it can be a lot of effort to get to a grocery store sometimes, compounded with deployment impulse buys (ice cream, chocolate, etc), this helps me control purchases and takes one less stress off my back.
 A lot of other mom friends love it with young toddlers or babies because their napping kiddos just stay in the car and in under 5 minutes they are in and out.” -Kim